Manaslu Circuit Trek

 On the way to Manaslu base camp.
 Watching the view of birendra Lake

-Alternatively, you can opt for a hike to Manaslu Base Camp, situated north of Sama Gaon.
-Follow the trail past Birendra Tal and veer left onto the base camp track.
+You can also hike to Manaslu Base Camp north of Sama Gong.
+You can follow the trail past Birendra Tal and turn left onto the base camp track.

 Day 8: Sama Gaun to Samdo